katcipis/sophia/notes/async-vs-sync.md

 like the client is waiting and will not wait forever.
 They will wait for like a minute lets say and then give up.
 In a situation like that an ever growing queue will just jeopardize your entire system, and it will do that in a way that is against the idea of failing fast and being clear with users.
+If you are using a task queue and the processing is done in a FIFO manner in an overloaded system recovering from the overload will be much slower because you will keep processing old/stale tasks (unless you implement some extra logic o the tasks, but that adds on complexity) so new requests from clients, that would be processed successfully in a sync system but will keep failing on the async solution since the requests are being pushed to the back of a long queue of old requests (and the clients who made those requests already gave up).

+The topic we are getting here would be cancellation, which is something remarkably harder to do in async systems.
+If your problem includes the client just giving up on what he asked that will be quite hard to model/propagate in an async system.
+For async problems that include cancellation you can't avoid the complexity, but for a simple sync problem that you decided to model asynchornously you just bought a much bigger/more complex problem.

+In some languages it is remarkably easy to deal with cancellation.
+In Go for example you use a context.Context to model cancellation and that will propagate automatically, so checking if the client is still interested on what he requested is fairly trivial, and if the client does something like just closing a browser/app you can just stop what you were doing, avoiding wasting resources, but more importantly freeing yourself to process the next request (instead of having a never ending/non cancelable queue of stale things to handle).

 With request/response you can have timeouts and backoff protocols that allow you to fail fast, with a queue you will just wait forever for an answer and never get it or get it hours later.
 You can do a polling with a timeout, but it is more complex than a simple RPC with a timeout.

-Also after the timeout happens and you give up, now you have the problem of answers to requests on the queue that are orphans, because the user already gave up on them, which is the problem of cancellation.
-What to do with them ?
-Something needs to drain them.
-These issues are not a problem on request/response, if you give up on a request you cancel the connection/stream and the other side will log an error and that is it, as simple as possible.

-What I mean is that for a scenario that request/response is a good idea, like low latency quick requests, it is fairly clear that enforcing async on top of it will only make things more complex, even if it is with the good intention of failure tolerance will be better/easier (although I would argue that that is not true depending on the failure model).
+What I mean is that for a scenario that request/response is a good idea, like low latency quick requests, it is fairly clear that enforcing async on top of it will only make things more complex, even if it is with the good intention of failure tolerance will be better/easier.

 But of course there are more subtle scenarios, that lend themselves more easily to async, then the discussion can be more rich.
 For example, in a banking system, transfers for sure are async, because the real world problem they solve literally can take days.
-So something async is very suitable here.
+So something async is very suitable here, and dealing with cancellation must be done but will be complex, but that would be inherent complexity.

 In the end it is a mindset.
 You are going to be wrong anyway, I just prefer to be wrong on the side of "it is way too simple and is not enough".
-Specially because being way too simple is easier to detect and fix, making systems complex is very easy, simplifying systems is orders of magnitude higher.
+Specially because being way too simple is easier to detect and fix, making systems complex is very easy, simplifying systems is orders of magnitude harder.

-When things are way too complicated but at least seems to be enough it is trickier to see you have a problem.
-Because you need to detect that even though it works, you only need a subset of the solution.
+When things are way too complicated but at least seems to be working it is trickier to see you have a problem.
+Because you need to detect that even though it works, you only need a subset of the solution (and failure modes/corner cases are specially hard to predict).

 This reminds me of something said by Hoare: